How to treat mild COVID-19 symptoms at home

 by David Winter, MD

-Most people who become ill with the novel coronavirus (COVID-19) will experience mild symptoms and can recover fully at home, according to the Centers for Disease Control and Prevention (CDC).
+Most people who become ill with COVID-19 will experience mild symptoms and can recover fully at home, according to the Centers for Disease Control and Prevention (CDC).

 If you’re experiencing mild COVID-19 symptoms, contact your primary care physician or set up an eVisit or video visit.
 Unless your doctor recommends otherwise, stay home to help minimize the spread of the virus.
 However, if you have an underlying medical condition, your doctor may recommend a different approach to your care.